IBM/varnish-operator/docs/vcl-configuration.md

 }
 ```

+The `.Backends` array can include both all backend nodes (default behavior) and only ready nodes.
+It depends on `.spec.backends.onlyReady` field.
+It depends on which readiness checks you want to respect:
+* Kubernetes readiness checks - field set to `true`.
+In this case the `.Backends` template var in VCL will include only ready backend pods.
+Keep in mind that every backend state change will trigger a Varnish VCL config reload.
-The `.Backends` array includes all backend nodes, no matter if the instance is ready or not.
-For that reason, it is strongly recommended to set [health checks](https://varnish-cache.org/docs/3.0/tutorial/advanced_backend_servers.html#health-checks) in your VCL configuration.
+* Varnish readiness probes - field set to `false` or omitted.
+This way the `.Backends` array will include all scheduled pods, so it is strongly recommended to set [health checks](https://varnish-cache.org/docs/6.6/reference/vcl-probe.html#backend-health-probes) in your VCL configuration.
 Otherwise, Varnish could send traffic to not yet ready backends.

+You can also combine approaches and use both Kubernetes and Varnish health probes.

 ### Using User Defined VCL Code Versions